 8. The Relationship Is Disrupting A Major Life Goal

 Another indicator that it may be time for you to leave is when major life goals become disrupted.
-Perhaps you have always wanted to be a music teacher, but your partner refuses to support you because they don’t believe you could succeed at it.
+Perhaps you have always wanted to be a music teacher, but your partner refuses to support you because they don’t believe you can succeed at it.

 This is no one’s fault, and at times the issue can be resolved by taking time to talk about it.
 You and your partner can agree to make a compromise or set up plans that help each of you achieve your goals.